If you can’t find an answer to your question below, please email info@bzsociety.org.uk or call 0117 428 5300.

 If your question concerns membership, you can take a look at our Member FAQs.

-We accept cash at admissions, visitor information and in the gift shop; however, all of our catering units are card only and do not accept cash.
+We accept cash at admissions, visitor information, in the gift shop and in our catering units.

 Unfortunately, we do not.
 Sorry for any inconvenience caused.